bapcyk/MyAdm/README.md

 etc.

-Also you need a configuration file for some of scripts with a name `MyAdm.cfg`.
+Also you need a configuration file for some of scripts with a name `MyAdm.cfg` which should be placed in the current working directory (where is Pharo.exe).
 It's just a plain JSON like and it can looks like:

 ```
 {